wylswz/wylswz.github.io/CloudComputing/CCC.md

   - **Bindings**: bind operations to port types (Concrete operatiosn)
   - **Service**: Name of service

+### SOA (Service-Oriented Architecture) Design Principle
+- **Standardized Service Contract**: Services adhere to a communication aggrement
+- **Loose Coupling**: Minimized dependency; Only maintain an awareness of each other
+- **Abstraction**: The information published is limited to what is required to effectively utilize the service.
+- **Reusability**: Logic is divided into services for reuse
+- **Autonomy**: Service cannot contain logics that depends on anything external.
+- **Statelessness**: Separate services with their state data whenever possible.
+Data management delegated to separated service.
+- **Discoverablility**: Communicative meta-data by which they can be discovered/interpreted
+- **Composability**: Services are effective compisition participants, regardless size/complexity
+- **Granularity**: Services are at right ganular level
+- **Normalization**: Minimized redundancy (by decompising/consolidation)
+- **Service Optimization**: Prefer high quality specific purpose services over low quality general purpose ones
+- **Service Relevance**: At a ganular level such that it's meaningful to users
+- **Encapsulation**: Hidden inner work

+### ReST design best practice
+- Short URI
+- URI discovered by following links, instead of constructed by clients
+- Use nouns instead of verbs
+- Use links in response
+- Minimize query string
+- Use HTTP status code

+### ReST principles
+- Addressability
+- Uniform interface
+- Resources and representations instead of RPC
+- HATEOAS

+### Uniform interface
+- All important resources are identified by one resource identifier mechanism
+- Resource has different representations (application/json, text/html, ...)
+- Requests contain headers describing how the content should be processed

+### HATEOAS (Hyper Media As the Engine of App)
+- Link to identify resources
+- Navigate through resources
+- Navigate instead of calling

+### ReST 2.0
+- Everything as a service
+- Vast number of entities and services
+- Link services to create workflows
+- Extend API to web Apps
+- API Hub to facilitate the sharing and usage of service among developers, users, ...

 ### Safe/Idempotent methods
 A method is safe if does not change anything.
 (N calls == 0 call).
 A method is idempotent if (N calls = 0 call)